 Please feel free to contact the Checkout Desk or Ask Alkek staff for assistance.

-Federal government documents located in the Alkek Library are organized by the Superintendent of Documents (SuDoc) classification scheme, not by the Library of Congress call numbers used in the rest of the library.
+Federal government documents are organized by the Superintendent of Documents (SuDoc) classification scheme, not by the Library of Congress call numbers used in the rest of the library.
 The University of Texas at El Paso has created a fantastic SuDoc classification tutorial:

-The Superintendent of Documents (SuDoc) classification system is an alphanumeric classification system for U.S. federal publications.
-This system classifies each document by an institutional author (Congress or a government department or agency), rather than by subject.
+The Superintendent of Documents (SuDoc) classification system classifies each document by an institutional author (Congress or a government department or agency), rather than by subject.
 In other words, it is organized by who created the document.

 The following example for SuDoc number I 29.9/5: 125 illustrates this system.